ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/concepts/lending-protocol.md

 #### Clawback

-Issuers (IOU or MPT, not XRP) can claw back funds from First-Loss Capital.
+Issuers (trust line token or MPT, not XRP) can claw back funds from First-Loss Capital.
 To ensure there is always a minimum amount of capital available to protect depositors, issuers can't claw back the entire available amount.
 Instead, they can claw back up to a minimum amount of First-Loss Capital that the loan broker must maintain for the lending protocol; the minimum amount is calculated as `LoanBroker.DebtTotal * LoanBroker.CoverRateMinimum`.

 #### Freeze

-Freezing is a mechanism by which an asset issuer (IOU or MPT, not XRP) prevents an account from sending their issued asset. _Deep freeze_ takes this a step further by preventing an account from sending _and_ receiving issued assets.
+Freezing is a mechanism by which an asset issuer (trust line token or MPT, not XRP) prevents an account from sending their issued asset. _Deep freeze_ takes this a step further by preventing an account from sending _and_ receiving issued assets.
 Issuers can also enact a _global freeze_, which prevents everyone from sending or receiving their issued asset.

 {% admonition type="info" name="Note" %}
 In all freeze scenarios, assets can be sent back to the issuer.